- 1965 Lancia Flavia Convertible

 By 1964 the Pininfarina-styled coupe entered production on a shorter chassis but this was soon followed by the announcement of the highly attractive four-seater convertible version by Vignale.
 By this time prolific coachwork designer Giovanni Michelotti had taken over design responsibilities at Vignale and the Flavia was one of his first creations for the Italian Carozzeria.
 At the time the design was cutting edge but today the bodywork appears elegant and timeless.
 Vignale would build 1601 Lancia Flavia Convertibles but only 40 of these are believed to be right-hand drive examples.

 THIS MOTOR CAR

 This highly sought-after right-hand drive 1.8l car is superbly finished in dark Lancia blue with new hide interior trim and is supplied with its rare detachable hard top in contrasting silver metallico and the original handbook.
-The car has been the subject o restoration work completed by marque experts Thornley Kelham, Gloucestershire in 2018.
+The car has been the subject of restoration work completed by marque experts Thornley Kelham over a number of years, finished in 2018.

 A genuine, rare 4-seat convertible, the Flavia Vignale displays all of Lancia’s renowned engineering excellence, comes complete with factory hardtop, and is ready to be driven and enjoyed over the summer.
 Available for sale from The Classic Motor Hub.